tari-project/stable-coin/applications/web/README.md

 You must have the [tari-dan](https://github.com/tari-project/tari-dan) repo cloned at the same folder level as this repo.

+Copy the `.env.example` file to `.env` and edit the correct environment variable values.

 To run the web:
 ```shell
 npm install